Jaimilit/Project-Three-Battleship/README.md

 ![Player’s game board](assets/instructions.png)
 The player cannot see where the ships are located.
-![The player cannot see where the ships are located (ship locations are “O”)](assets/playerboard.png) The user needs to enter input for the ship locations
+![The player cannot see where the ships are located (ship locations are “O”)](assets/playerboard.png) The user needs to enter input for the ship locations.
+Here you can see where the ships(O) have been placed on the board.
 ![Enter input for location of shots](assets/shiplocations.png) Shows that the user cannot enter incorrect data
-![Input incorrect data so game ensures the user inputs only correct data](assets/incorrectdata.png) Shows whether the user hits a ship or misses (X hits, M misses)
+![Input incorrect data so game ensures the user inputs only correct data](assets/incorrectdata.png) Shows whether the user hits a ship or misses (X hits, M misses, O ship locations)
 ![Hits & misses (X hits, M misses)](assets/hitsandmisses.png) Lets the player know if and when they have won the game
 ![Win the game](assets/gamewon.png)